omnibond/ccRender/README.rst

     C:\Users\<username>\Documents\blenderscripts

-and restart blender.
+and restart Blender.

 The process is the same for installation through PyPi.
 Use this command in the command panel as Administrator:
 ::

     pip install --target=C:\Users\<username>\Documents\blenderscripts\modules\ ccRender

-An additional folder, called ``ccrender`` will be installed to the same location as paramiko and pyperclip.
+An additional folder, called ``ccrender`` will be installed to the same location as Paramiko and Pyperclip.
 This can be moved to the addons folder but it's optional.
-To install it onto blender, install the Python file in ``preferences -> addon -> install to file``  and find the addon in:
+To install it onto Blender, install the Python file in ``preferences -> addon -> install to file``  and find the addon in:

 ::